 Withdrawal after entry submission but before acceptance will result in a forfeiture of the entry fee; withdrawal once work has been accepted whether prior to or during the exhibition will result in the artist being excluded from future SAQA shows for a period of 18 months.

 Is a label required for my work?

 Yes, the label must contain the title of the work, your name and address, telephone number and name of the exhibition and should be sewn onto the back of the work.
 The names of all collaborating artists should also be listed on the label.

 Please read each prospectus for more information about hanging requirements as the venue may have its own preferences.
 If you have any questions, contact the Exhibition Coordinator.

-A five-inch wide sleeve should be attached one inch from the top of the quilt and should extend to only one inch inside each edge of the work.
+For 2D works, a four-inch wide sleeve should be attached one inch from the top of the quilt and should extend to only one inch inside each edge of the work.
 Prospectuses for exhibits that include 3D work will contains details on labeling as well as hanging devices, pedestals or installation information.

 Will the back of my work ever show?